emilianoyoung/ai/_posts/_archive/2019-11-27-researchers-use-deep-learning-method-to-delve-into-predicting-rna-structures-in-world-first.md

 ---
 category: news
 title: "Researchers use deep learning method to delve into predicting RNA structures in world first"
 excerpt: "RNA and DNA are among the four major macromolecules in lifeforms.
-The team employed the use of deep learning—a subset of artificial intelligence used to create complex, numerical functions to approximate specific tasks automatically without explicit human instructions—to build a more accurate model of the relationship between RNA sequence ..."
+The team employed the use of deep learning—a subset of artificial intelligence used to create complex, numerical functions to approximate specific tasks automatically without explicit ..."
-publishedDateTime: 2019-11-27T14:34:00Z
+publishedDateTime: 2019-11-27T14:32:00Z
 sourceUrl: https://phys.org/news/2019-11-deep-method-delve-rna-world.html
 ampUrl: https://phys.org/news/2019-11-deep-method-delve-rna-world.amp
 cdnAmpUrl: https://phys-org.cdn.ampproject.org/c/s/phys.org/news/2019-11-deep-method-delve-rna-world.amp